 Define Smart targets

 The Trilateral Fish Targets are formulated at a generic and abstract level.
 This is partly due to lack of knowledge, as mentioned in the Swimway Action Programme, which concludes “The main benefit arising from the SWIMWAY research outlined above will be the identification of population bottlenecks and the translation of this knowledge into effective management and conservation measures.
-Closing these knowledge gaps will help to improve effective conservation” (Swimway 2019, chapter 2.9 concluding remarks).
+Closing these knowledge gaps will help to improve effective conservation” (Swimway Action Programme 2019, chapter 2.9 concluding remarks).
 In future, it would be very helpful to give more detail to the Trilateral Fish Targets by defining more specific and tangible sub-targets for given species and habitats.
 The Report from the 2019 Swimway conference has developed this principal further (Dänhardt, 2019).
 The author proposes a four step approach: 1) formulate generic, overarching goals everybody can agree on; 2) specify these into more specific SMART targets; 3) develop a technical implementation plan; and 4) take immediate action to protect fish while specifying the targets.
 This means that there does not have to be any delay with implementing the targets.

 Focus on typical Wadden Sea species